Karl R. Free: 1939 and beyond

 According to Avis Berman's history of the early years of the Whitney, their dismissal was effective June 1, 1940.
 Archer was let go because of belt-tightening, partially as a result of the Museum having overinvested in the 1939 New York World's Fair bond offering, which ultimately had poor returns.

-Free was fired because he intentionally antagonized his boss, Force, whom he believed was a "tyrant and a peacock…her feminine frivolities were getting on his nerves."
+Free was fired because he intentionally antagonized his boss, Force, who he believed was a "tyrant and a peacock...her feminine frivolities were getting on his nerves."
 In May 1940, she asked him to make a poster for British war relief, his creation insulted both Force personally and the United Kingdom generally.
 Free apparently later wrote a friend that his firing was his own fault.